Utility 2.0 Plan

 Utility 2.0 Plan Proposals

-- Electric Vehicle (EV) Make-Ready and Fleet Make-Ready Programs
+- EV Make-Ready & Fleet Make-Ready Programs

 - Suffolk County Bus Make-Ready Pilot